drublic/css-modal/README.md

 # CSS Modals [![Build Status](https://secure.travis-ci.org/drublic/css-modal.png?branch=master)](http://travis-ci.org/drublic/css-modal)

-Modals build out of pure CSS
+Modals built out of pure CSS

 Please [visit the website](http://drublic.github.io/css-modal) to read more about this project.

 ## What is it

-__Build with pure CSS:__ CSS Modal is build out of pure CSS.
+__Built with pure CSS:__ CSS Modal is built out of pure CSS.
 JavaScript is only for sugar.
 This makes them perfectly accessible.

 __Optimized for mobile:__ The modals are designed using responsive web design methods.
 They work on all